OpenEvalProject/evals/manuscripts/elife-94778/v3/manuscript.md

 While most endometriosis lesions are restricted to the peritoneal cavity, some (<5%) can be found outside, even as far as the lungs and brain.
 Such lesions clearly cannot arise form retrograde menstruation, but as we have shown that ESCs from patients are highly invasive through PMCs, we tested whether they may also be able to intravasate into the circulation, allowing further spread.
 A comparison of eight patients with different invasive tendencies demonstrated that invasiveness across a PMC monolayer was highly correlated with invasiveness across an endothelial cell monolayer of HUVECs (Figure 1G), suggesting that spread on endometrial cells through the circulation may also be enhanced in endometriosis.

-## ESCs from endometriosis patients show greater inherent motility, and this is further enhanced by PMCs
+### ESCs from endometriosis patients show greater inherent motility, and this is further enhanced by PMCs

 To assess another major contributor to invasiveness, we compared the motility of ESCs from control and endometriosis patients using a wound healing assay (Figure 2A and B).
 Comparisons of ESCs from 15 control and 11 endometriosis patients (4 stages I-II and 7 stages III-IV) revealed a twofold increase in motility associated with disease (Figure 2C).
 In a subset of these patient samples (eight controls and four endometriosis patients) we also tested the effects of co-culture of ESCs with LP9 PMCs.
 The motility of co-cultures compared to ESCs grown alone was not significantly changed in control samples but increased by 1.5-fold in endometriosis samples (Figure 2D).
 We could not assess the effect of EECs on ESC motility due to low adhesiveness of EECs, leading to selective loss of these cells and disruption of the cell monolayer needed for motility measurements.
 While these data show a net threefold difference in motility between control and endometriosis ESCs in the presence of PMCs, this does not fully account for the sixfold difference in invasiveness, indicating that additional factors play a role.

 ![Figure 2.](https://cdn.elifesciences.org/articles/94778/elife-94778-fig2-v3.jpg)

 **Figure 2.:** (A) Motility was measured by rates of wound clousre in in an incucyte system (images at 0, 24 and 48 hr after scraping).
 (B) Motility is measured by fits to the linear portion of the wound closure over time.
 (C) ESCs from endometriosis patients (n=10) show higher the motility than from control patients (n=9).
 (D) Mixing LP9 peritoneal mesothelial cell s (PMCs) with ESCs further increases motility of Endometriosis ESCs, while little effect is seen in control ESCs.
 The number of repeats for each condition is shown.
 Significance based on two-tailed t-tests.
-Full data in Figure 2—source data 1.Figure 2—source data 1.Figure 2C and D.
+Full data in Figure 2—source data 1.

-## PMCs induce gap junction intercellular coupling (GJIC) with ESCs
+### PMCs induce gap junction intercellular coupling (GJIC) with ESCs

 Adhesion, motility, and invasive processes have all been shown to be regulated at some level by gap junctions, either between like cells or between invading cells and the target tissue.
 To explore the potential role of GJs in endometriosis, we utilized an automated variant of the ‘parachute’ technique to measure GJIC as the rate of spread of preloaded calcein dye from donor cells (D) dropped onto a monolayer of acceptor cells (A) (Figure 3A).
 While we had observed some changes in the expression of gap junction genes in ESCs and EECs with endometriosis (Chen et al., 2021), we saw only modest changes (<35%) in the most highly expressed isoform, Cx43 or in homo-cellular GJIC between ESCs (Figure 3B) between control (black) and endometriosis (gray) patients.
 However, hetero-cellular GJIC between ESCs and PMCs, as would occur at the onset of lesion formation, was induced at higher levels as disease progressed (Figure 3C), from twofold in controls to over threefold in stage III-IV endometriosis (p<0.01).

 ![Figure 3.](https://cdn.elifesciences.org/articles/94778/elife-94778-fig3-v3.jpg)

 **Figure 3.:** (A) Gap junction intercellular coupling (GJIC) was measured by a modified ‘parachute assay’ where calcein-loaded donors are dropped onto a monolayer of acceptors of either the same (homocellular) or different (heterocellular) cell type, and calcein transfer is measured as a linear increase in fluorescent acceptor/donor ratio over time.
 Scale bars are 50 µM.
 (B) GJIC between eutopic ESCs decreased progressively with the disease, reaching significance in Endometriosis III-IV patients.
 (C) Heterocellular ESC-PMC GJIC was induced compared to ESC homocellular coupling and this increased with disease progression to 2–4.5-fold in Endometriosis III-IV patients.
 (D–K) Immunocytochemical staining of Cx43 (red), with cell outlines from phase (yellow) or membrite labeling (blue) superimposed in the lower panels.
 ESCs alone showed some labeling between cells (arrowheads), but most Cx43 was in intracellular pools (D–G).
 By contrast, in mixed cultures of PMCs with ESCs [labeled with cell tracker green (*)] there is less intracellular Cx43 labeing, and punctate staining of GJs between cells is increased in frequency [Arrowheads: ESC-ESC (green in yellow); PMC-PMC (hollow yellow); ESC-PMC (solid yellow)] (H–K).
 Nuclei are stained with DAPI.
 Scale bars are 10 μm.
 Number of repeats for each condition are shown in B and C, with 8–10 patients in each group.
 Significance based on two-tailed t-tests.
-Full data in Figure 3—source data 1.Figure 3—source data 1.Figure 3B and C.
+Full data in Figure 3—source data 1.

 Since the induction of GJIC was observed within the 2- hr timespan of our coupling assay, it seemed likely it was not due to transcriptional activation.
 Thus, we examined the distribution of Cx43 protein in ESCs before and after contact with PMCs (Figure 3D–K).
 ESC cultures alone show most of the Cx43 staining is intracellular, particularly evident in non-confocal images (Figure 3D–E).
 Some punctate staining at cell-cell interfaces indicative of gap junction plaques (arrowheads) is evident, particularly in confocal images (Figure 3F–G).
 By contrast, in mixed ESC/PMC cultures, there is much reduced intracellular staining within most, although not all, ESCs (green * labeled cells in Figure 3H,I and K).
 Punctate staining at cell-cell interfaces is now more frequently observed between ESCs and PMCs (solid yellow arrowheads), as well as between ESCs (green-filled yellow arrowheads) (Figure 3H and J).
 These gap junction plaques are often found on PMC processes that cross ESC cell bodies (Figure 3K), or the reverse, and are far more frequent in ESC-PMC co-cultures than in ESC homocellular cultures.

-## GJIC is required for the invasion of ESCs across a peritoneal mesothelium
+### GJIC is required for the invasion of ESCs across a peritoneal mesothelium

 As GJIC has been indirectly linked to the analogous process of extravasation (Ito et al., 2000: Naoi et al., 2007), we directly tested if GJIC between ESC and PMCs is required for invasion across the mesothelium.
 We employed several complementary strategies to selectively block GJIC, targeting Cx43, as it is expressed at 10 times higher levels than other connexins in both control and endometriosis ESCs as well as PMCs (Chen et al., 2021).